Chubek/chubek/README.md

 # Donation (◕‿◕)

-If you like my work, please consider donating any amount to these **Tether** wallets:
+If you like my work, please consider donating any amount to these wallets:

 ERC-20 & BEP-20
 ```